lcrespom/shelp/README.md

 In a zsh shell, typing the `Tab` key will open the Shelp popup and show the contents of the current directory.
 The user can select a file to copy its name to the command prompt.
 This is very similar to the tab-completion feature of the shell, but the user can interactively filter the list of files and directories.
-A file or directory is selected by navigating with the keyboard an hitting enter.
+A file or directory is selected by navigating with the keyboard an hitting `Enter`.

-If the selected item is a directory and enter is typed with a modifier key such as `Shift`, `Alt` or `Cmd`, the contents of that directory will be displayed, letting the user navigate across the directory tree.
+If the selected item is a directory and `Enter` is typed with a modifier key such as `Shift`, `Alt` or `Cmd`, the contents of that directory will be displayed, letting the user navigate across the directory tree.